JustynaPowala/ToDoList/README.md

-# Quiz - Spis treści
+# To-do list - Contents
 1. [Introduction](#introduction)
 2. [How to run the program](#how-to-run-the-program)
 3. [Application overview](#application-overview)